SyntaxxHD/live-visualizer/README.md

 6. Zip the folder and change the extension to `.lva`.

 ### Using Audio Data
-To use audio data in your animation, you need to register the following function to get FFT (Fast Fourier Transform) events:
+To use audio data in your Visualizer, you need to register the following function to get FFT (Fast Fourier Transform) events:

 ```javascript
 window.registerFFTDataListener(audioArray => {